 Who Are the Dual Nationals Imprisoned in Iran?

 Dual nationals have been used as bargaining chips in Iran’s dealings with other nations.
-The judiciary’s ongoing imprisonment of these visitors to Iran—arrested by the IRGC’s Intelligence Organization or the Intelligence Ministry—also reflects hardliners’ efforts to prevent Iran’s engagement with the West.
+The Iranian Judiciary’s ongoing imprisonment of these visitors or residents of Iran—arrested by the IRGC’s Intelligence Organization or the Intelligence Ministry—also reflects hardliners’ efforts to prevent Iran’s engagement with the West.

-Iranian judicial officials have not been held accountable for denying due process to the detainees, nor for their collusion with the arresting authorities, which often influence or dictate prison sentences.
+No Iranian official has ever been held accountable for the deaths of some of these detainees in state custody.
+Iranian judicial officials, including hardline judges, have also never been held accountable for their collusion with the arresting authorities, which often influence or dictate prison sentences.

 Iranian-American dual national Siamak Namazi was the head of an oil and gas company based in the United Arab Emirates when the Revolutionary Guards arrested him in Tehran in October 2015.
 In October 2016, he and his then 80-year-old Iranian-American father were sentenced to 10 years in prison for “collaborating with enemy states” after a trial in which they were denied due process.
 An appeals court upheld the sentence in August 2017.